Understanding Electric Meter Sockets and Bases

 Step-by-Step: When to Install a Fifth Jaw Kit

-- Verify Service Type: Confirm with the utility if the service is a 240/120V single-phase, 3-wire service (no fifth jaw) or a 208Y/120V network service (fifth jaw required).
+- Verify Service Type: Confirm with the utility if the service is a 240/120V single-phase, 3-wire service (no fifth jaw) or a three-phase, four-wire service that requires a neutral jaw.

-- Secure and Test: Ensure the jaw is securely fastened and makes solid electrical contact with the neutral assembly.
+- Secure and Test: Ensure the jaw is securely fastened, installed per the manufacturer’s instructions, and tested for proper contact and continuity.

 Overhead vs Underground Service Connections